favna/action-tests/README.md

-Testing github actions in an isolated environment. change
+Testing github actions in an isolated environment.